Casting call: Skidding Jaguars holding QB, GM auditions - WHIZ News

 The Jacksonville Jaguars are holding all sorts of auditions during Christmas week.

-Coach Doug Marrone said Wednesday that Gardner Minshew and Mike Glennon will compete in practice for the starting job against Chicago.
+Coach Doug Marrone said Wednesday that Gardner Minshew and Mike Glennon will vie for the starting job in practice before hosting Chicago (7-7).
+That’s right, an open competition in Week 16 of the regular season.

+“We’ve all gone through a lot of situations,” Minshew said.
+“I don’t think anything quite like this.”

-Owner Shad Khan, meanwhile, was scheduled to interview current ESPN analyst Louis Riddick and former Houston executive Rick Smith for the team’s general manager position Wednesday.
+Owner Shad Khan, meanwhile, interviewed current ESPN analyst Louis Riddick and former Houston executive Rick Smith for the team’s general manager position Wednesday.
 Khan fired Dave Caldwell late last month and made former San Francisco executive Trent Baalke the interim GM.

 Riddick, who gained front office experience as director of pro personnel for the Philadelphia Eagles (2010-13) and was a scout with the Eagles and Washington before that, already interviewed for GM openings in Houston and Detroit.
 Smith, who spent a dozen seasons as Texans GM, already met with Atlanta and is expected to also interview with Detroit.

-Jacksonville (1-13) has arguably the most attractive GM opening in the league.
+Jacksonville (1-13), which has lost a franchise-record-tying 13 consecutive games, has arguably the most attractive GM opening in the league.
 The Jaguars currently have a grasp on the No. 1 pick in 2021 NFL draft — likely Clemson star quarterback Trevor Lawrence — to go with 10 more picks and close to $100 million in salary cap space.

 They also have the youngest roster in the NFL, a group that includes key building blocks in pass rusher Josh Allen, linebacker Myles Jack, cornerback CJ Henderson, running back James Robinson, and receiver DJ Chark.